 Drivers are the most important components in Windows letting the operating system interact with the attached devices.
 Whatever action you perform on the computer, there’s a driver behind that.
 The presence of obsolete or outdated drivers may cause the PC to restart automatically in one minute.
 If you haven’t updated your device drivers for a long time, you should definitely update them.
 Here are the essential steps to work upon –

-- Make a right-click on the Windows icon and select Device Manager.
+- Make right-click on the Windows icon and select Device Manager.

-- If you find any, do the right-click on the specific driver and hit “Update driver”.
+- If you find any, right-click on the specific driver and hit “Update driver“.

-- There appear two different options, choose to “Search automatically for updated driver software”.
+- There appear two different options, choose “Search automatically for updated driver software”.